 Directions

-• Step 1 Core the apples but do not peel them.
+- Step 1 Core the apples but do not peel them.
 Cut them into quarters.
-If some of the apples are a crisper variety than others, cut each piece of the harder ones in half again.
-Put the apples into a large pot or Dutch oven with a lid, and pour in enough cider or apple juice to cover the bottom of the pot by about an inch.
+If some of the apples are a harder variety than others, cut each piece of the harder ones in half again.
+Put the apples into a large pot or Dutch oven with a lid, and pour in 1 cup of cider.

-• Step 2 Heat the pot over medium high heat until the cider comes to a gentle boil.
+- Step 2 Heat the pot over medium high heat until the cider comes to a gentle boil.
 Lower the heat to medium low and partially cover the pot.
-Simmer, partially covered, stirring the apples every 10 or 15 minutes, to move the lesser-cooked apples from the top down to the bottom so that all the apples cook evenly.
-When the mixture starts to look thick and you don’t see any liquid at the bottom of the pot, add a little more cider, just enough to keep the applesauce from sticking to the pot, but not enough to make it soupy.
-Cook until the apples are completely broken down and soft, 40 to 60 minutes depending on the type of apples.
+Simmer, partially covered, until the apples have fallen apart and are completely tender, 40 to 60 minutes depending on the type of apples.
+Stir the apples every 10 minutes or so, to move the uncooked apples from the top down to the bottom so that all the apples cook evenly.
+If the mixture starts to get dry and stick to the bottom of the pot, add a little bit more cider.

-• Step 3 Remove the pot from the heat.
+- Step 3 When all the apples have completely broken down, remove the pot from the heat.
 If your food mill has interchangeable disks with different sized holes, insert the disk with the larger holes.
 Set the food mill over a large bowl.
 Ladle some of the apples into the food mill and process them through.
 Continue processing until all the apples are pureed.
 Discard the skins left behind in the mill.